dougmacdoug/clayj/README.md

 There are several Todos throughout the code and they will be added to the readme soon.
 (First todo)

-Currently there is a demo that runs in Java25 with clay.dll and raylib.dll.
-(Raylib 5.5) It is a direct port of https://github.com/nicbarker/clay/blob/main/examples/raylib-multi-context/main.c
+Currently there is a demo that runs in Java25 with clay.dll(v0.14) and raylib.dll(v5.5).
+It is a direct port of https://github.com/nicbarker/clay/blob/main/examples/raylib-multi-context/main.c

 Testing will soon be done on linux, but it is expected to run first try as usual.